Jet transport coefficient $\hat{q}$ in lattice QCD: Introduction

-In realistic media, created in heavy-ion collisions, the density will vary over the length $L$, and thus, one necessarily averages over a non-uniform profile, which could fluctuate from event to event.
-In most current simulations of the expanding QGP, one assumes that the density gradients are small enough over a considerable portion of the evolution that one can apply relativistic viscous fluid dynamics, which assumes local thermal equilibrium.
-Several successful fluid dynamical simulations, which compare to RHIC and LHC data~\cite{Song:2010mg,Shen:2011eg}, have used the equation of state calculated in lattice QCD~\cite{Huovinen:2009yb} as an input.
+In heavy-ion collisions, the density will vary with location, and thus, one necessarily averages over a non-uniform profile, which fluctuates from event to event.
+Several successful fluid dynamical simulations, which compare to RHIC and LHC data~\cite{Song:2010mg,Shen:2011eg}, assuming small density gradients, have used an equation of state calculated in lattice QCD~\cite{Huovinen:2009yb} as an input.
 Unlike the dynamical medium in a heavy-ion collision, lattice simulations assume static media in thermal equilibrium.
 The use of lattice QCD input in fluid-dynamical simulations is predicated on the ability to reliably coarse grain the system into space-time unit cells, over which intrinsic quantities, e.g., temperature ($T$), entropy density ($s$), pressure ($P$), remain approximately constant.

-The calculations in this Letter are an extension of the above principle: Calculations of $\hat{q}$ in the static medium of lattice QCD will be compared with phenomenological estimations, where jets are propagated through a QGP fluid dynamical simulation.
-These QGP simulations yield the space-time profiles for intrinsic quantities of the medium, e.g. $T(x,y,z,t)$, $s(x,y,z,t)$ etc. As jets are propagated through the fluid simulation, the local value of $\hat{q}$ is obtained as $ \hat{q}_0 \sfrac{T^3}{T_0^3}$, or $\hat{q}_0 \sfrac{s}{s_0}$.
-The fit parameter $\hat{q}_0$ represents the value at $T=T_0$, the maximum temperature at thermalization ($s_0$ is the entropy density at $T_0$).
-It is dialed to fit high $p_T$ hadron data.
-In this Letter, we will compare the dimensionless ratio $\sfrac{\hat{q}}{T^3}$ between these different approaches~\cite{Burke:2013yra}.
+The calculations presented in this paper are an extension of the above principle: Calculations of $\hat{q}$ in the static medium of lattice QCD will be compared with phenomenological estimations, where jets are propagated through a QGP fluid dynamical simulation.
+These QGP simulations yield the space-time profiles for intrinsic quantities, e.g. $T(\vec{r},t)$, $s(\vec{r},t)$ etc., and the local \qhat is calculated from these, using dimensional parametrization or perturbative techniques, typically with an overall normalization that can be varied to fit experimental data.
+Thus, the parton propagating through this dynamical medium experiences a varying \qhat\!.
+Once the overall normalization is determined, one reports the \qhat (or some dimensionless ratio involving \qhat) as a function of the temperature.